'Chicago' will feature trans actress Angelica Ross as Roxie Hart - ExBulletin

 ‘Chicago’ will feature trans actress Angelica Ross as Roxie Hart

-NEW YORK “Pose” star Angelica Ross is set to make her Broadway debut in “Chicago” this fall, becoming the first openly transgender actor to play murderous vixen Roxie Hart in the long-running musical.
+NEW YORK (AP) Pose star Angelica Ross is set to make her Broadway debut in Chicago this fall, becoming the first openly transgender actor to play murderous vixen Roxie Hart in the long-running musical.

 It tells the story of Hart, a housewife and dancer who murders her lover after he threatens to leave her.
 To avoid conviction, she hires Chicago’s most skilled criminal attorney to help her fool the public, the media, and her rival cellmate, Velma Kelly, by creating shocking headlines.